 Studies 1 and 2: Intuitive true self belief (exploratory)

 The target article conducted an indirect test whether people perceive true-self to be more aligned with morality and good and bad by asking participants to indicate their perceptions regarding described changes in a person’s character.
 The implicit nature of the target article’s design introduces several challenges.
-When evaluating true self by evaluating changes in character, participants might be affected by a variety of factors, such as the feasibility and likelihood of such a change, which may conflict with perceptions of morality which is often considered as an essential stable and durable part of the self (Strohminger & Nichols, 2014).
+When evaluating true self by evaluating changes in character, participants might be affected by a variety of factors, such as the feasibility and likelihood of such a change, which may conflict with perceptions of morality which are often considered as an essential stable and durable part of the self (Strohminger & Nichols, 2014).

-We therefore added an exploratory extension to supplement the indirect test with an explicit continuous measure directly asking participants about their generalized lay-beliefs regarding the true nature of self as being good or bad.
+We therefore added an exploratory extension to supplement the indirect test with an explicit continuous measure directly asking participants about their generalized lay-beliefs regarding the true nature of the self as being good or bad.
 Using this extension we can examine the alignment between the target article’s implicit test and our more explicit test of the core hypotheses.

 Furthermore, we were open to the possibility that laypersons perceive true-self as more complex than a simple dichotomy of good versus bad, as it is possible that people perceive the true self as some mix of both good and bad.
 We therefore included two separate questions about both good and bad.